-The Hubert H. Humphrey Competition for the 2020-2021 Academic Year is Now Closed
+The Hubert H. Humphrey Fellowship Program Competition for the 2021-2022 Academic Year

 The Hubert H. Humphrey Fellowship Program is a Fulbright program that brings accomplished mid-career professionals with demonstrated leadership potential to the United States for a year of graduate-level non-degree academic coursework and professional development activities.
 By providing future leaders and policy makers with experience in U.S. society, culture, and professional fields, the program provides a basis for lasting, productive ties between Americans and their professional counterparts overseas.
 Fellows are selected based upon potential for leadership and commitment to public service.